Simon-f1sh/Roommates-Finder/ReadMe.md

 We use Google API in the backend for authentication purpose.
 We check auth token sent from the front-ends with Google OAuth.
 For more details, please check out [https://developers.google.com/identity/sign-in/web/backend-auth](https://developers.google.com/identity/sign-in/web/backend-auth)

 ### App.java
-App.java is the main program of the Admin app.
-It contains the set up of the Database, interaction with user, and calling the functions in the database.
+App.java is the main program of the backend.
+It contains the set up of the Database, set up of the Routes, and calling the functions in the database.

 ### Database.java
 Database is responsible for the interaction with our heroku database.
 To do that, we have to write the prepared SQL statements.

 ### Compiling and Running
 To compile the code, run `mvn package` in the terminal to compile the program and run the tests.
 Then, run `mvn exec:java`.
-Our database URL is attached below and coded in backend, so no need to hard code the URL in the terminal.
+Our database URL is attached below and configured on Heroku, so no need to hard code the URL in the terminal.
 `DATABASE_URL=postgres://gwnqnodzrlxyoi:7e31094af269cc8a9c12fbf4ef752ffc54d58d75646ded60caa7a78fae76fd1c@ec2-52-2-82-109.compute-1.amazonaws.com:5432/d4pu28mdcacupl
 `